P-p-H-d/mlib/README.md

 #### BUFFER\_DEF(name, type, size, policy[, oplist])
 #### BUFFER\_DEF\_AS(name,  name\_t, type, size, policy[, oplist])

-Define the buffer 'name##\_t' and its associated methods as "static inline" functions.
+Define the buffer 'name\_t' and its associated methods as "static inline" functions.
 A buffer is a fixed circular queue implementing a queue (or stack) interface.
 It can be used to transfer message from multiple producer threads to multiple consumer threads.
 This is done internally using a mutex and conditional waits (if it is built with the BUFFER\_THREAD\_SAFE option -- default)

-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the buffer.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.